Home > Recipes > Healthy Cabbage Rolls (Gluten And Dairy Free, Balanced-Protein)

 • Prepare the bell peppers if you're using any: cut the core from the inside and strip away the seeds.
 Set aside.

-• Now you can add half of the crushed tomatoes to the mixture at this moment or add it later on top, after rolling the cabbage.
+• Add half of the crushed tomatoes to the mixture.
 Set aside to cool.

 • Cover with the remaining cabbage leaves to seal moisture and cover with a lid.

-• Bake for 2 hours at 370F or 190C.
-Or until the wild rice has puffed and is cracked open.
-(It has a longer cooking time than the regular rice).
+• wild rice has a longer cooking time than the regular rice

 Video